 - Any monthly savings could be largely negated if you have to pay $100 or more just to get the data rolling in the first place.

-Overall, there’s a lot to consider before deciding on an unlimited broadband plan, and cheapest doesn’t always equal ‘best’.
+Overall, there’s a lot to consider before deciding on an unlimited data internet plan, and cheapest doesn’t always equal ‘best’.
 It pays to do your research and compare every possible option.
-This isn’t just dollars and cents – the right provider could leave you much happier when it comes to all things Internet.
+This isn’t just dollars and cents – the right provider could leave you much happier when it comes to all things internet.